apache/flink-kubernetes-operator/docs/content/docs/operations/configuration.md

 {{< generated/kubernetes_operator_config_configuration >}}

 ## Job Specific Configuration Reference
-Job specific configuration can be configured under `spec.job.flinkConfiguration` and it will override flink configurations defined in `flink-conf.yaml`.
+Job specific configuration can be configured under `spec.flinkConfiguration` and it will override flink configurations defined in `flink-conf.yaml`.

 - For application clusters, `spec.flinkConfiguration` will be located in `FlinkDeployment` CustomResource.
 - For session clusters, configuring `spec.flinkConfiguration` in parent `FlinkDeployment` will be applied to all session jobs within the session cluster.